tower120/hi_sparse_bitset/README.md

 # Reduce on iterator of bitsets

-In addition to "the usual" bitset-to-bitset operations, you can perform operation between all elements of iterator of bitsets.
+In addition to "the usual" bitset-to-bitset(binary) operations, you can apply operation to iterator of bitsets (reduce/fold).
-This is an important addition, since the result is the same type, regardless of bitset count.
+In this way, you not only apply operation to the arbitrary number of bitsets, but also have the same result type, for any bitsets count.
 And of course, you can have reduce on reduce on reduce...

 # Ordered/sorted